Quick Start¶

 WORKFLOW_ID=$(echo "$WORKFLOW" | python3 -c "import sys, json; print(json.load(sys.stdin)['id'])")

-# Send prompt
+# Send a prompt

 curl -X POST "http://localhost:8000/api/workflows/$WORKFLOW_ID/prompt" \